ArnoldDP/OStim-Community-Modlist/README.md

   * **Low FPS In Whiterun:** This isn't really a bug, just a side effect of the exterior mods and the density of the grass.
 I did do a bit of a bandaid fix that aleviates most of the problems, but you might still have some minor frame drops.

- * **Weird Snow Shader in Winter Season:** I'm trying to find a fix for it, if you know of anything please do not hesitate to DM me
+ * **Weird Snow Shader in Winter Season:** I'm trying to find a fix for it.
+If you know anything about this, please DM me at any time.

 Please do not hesitate to report any other bugs in the [OCM Support discord](https://discord.gg/MgDsHfmCEF)